umangmehta12/dam/README.md

 # dam
 Detecting Audio Misappropriations
-Team:

-Bhumi Desai  	 desai.bh@husky.neu.edu
-Ravi Vyas        vyas.rav@husky.neu.edu
-Shamanth Suresh	 suresh.sh@husky.neu.edu
-Umang Mehta      mehta.u@husky.neu.edu
+This Software is designed to detect the matching between two audio files so that the company is secured of piracy or stealing of audio files.

 Compilation and Execution Steps:

-[1] Extract the contents of submission package.
+* Extract the contents of submission package.

-[2] Once you have extracted the contents of the submission package
-    you should have all the files in the required folder.
+* Once you have extracted the contents of the submission package you should have all the files in the required folder.
     (Keep the directory structure as it is.)

-[3] To compile the software your present working directory
-    should be the folder containing the program.
+* To compile the software your present working directory should be the folder containing the program.

-[4] Then execute the command shown below; to setup the enviroment for
-    executing the software.
+* Then execute the command shown below; to setup the enviroment for executing the software.

     make

     (Keep the directory structure as it is after compilation.)
-[5] Run the dam shell file with the following command format:
+* Run the dam shell file with the following command format:

     ./dam -f <pathname> -f <pathname>
     ./dam -d <pathname> -d <pathname>